cures-hub/cures-condec-jira/doc/features/dashboard.md

 3. **general metrics**, e.g., *how many rationale elements are documented per origin/documentation location?*,
 4. **metrics on the knowledge in git**, e.g.,
 *do the rationale elements documented in [code comments and commit messages of a branch](knowledge-in-git-presentation.md) fulfill the [definition of done (DoD)](quality-checking.md)?*, and
 5. **metrics on the decision levels and decision groups**, e.g. *Which decision groups are there in the project?
-How many decisions are documented per decision level and group?*.
+How many decisions are documented per decision level and group?*

 The metric plots are created using the [Apache ECharts library](https://echarts.apache.org).
 The four dashboard items are shown in the following sections.